 Delivering quality and scale of early learning in Jordan: What role for the private sector?

-The privatisation of public services has a bad reputation.
-Sometimes deservedly so.
 Just ask anyone relying on the UK rail system, those wondering why utility rates have risen faster than inflation over the last 30 years, or those asking how regulators failed to spot Carillion’s collapse.
 It’s an increasingly difficult sell.
 You can see why.

 It doesn’t have to be that way.